 Dr Ehab Saleh

-For the past ten years Ehab has worked on developing digital manufacturing technologies for fabricating integrated structures using multi-materials, which include metals, polymers and glasses.
+For the past nine years Ehab has worked on developing digital manufacturing technologies for fabricating integrated structures using multi-materials, which include metals, polymers and glasses.
 Ehab graduated with a PhD degree from the Optoelectronics Research Centre (ORC) at the University of Southampton, and gained a First Class BEng degree from Brighton University in Digital Electronics Computing and Communications.
 Before joining the University of Leeds at the future manufacturing processes research group Ehab worked at the centre for additive manufacturing (CfAM) at Nottingham university where he worked on developing multi-material 3D printed structures using various additive manufacturing processes.

 My current research involves the development of cutting edge multi-functional manufacturing processes for depositing multiple materials to form functional devices.
 A prime area of my research interest is in developing manufacturing processes for electronics and energy harvesting/storing applications.
-This includes 3D printing and novel sintering/curing methods of metallic and polymeric inks, inkjet printing of active components (graphene and several other 2D materials), 3D printing of RF metamaterials and additive manufacturing of disruptive photovoltaic materials and multi-functional microfluidic systems.<h4>Postgraduate research opportunities</h4> <p>We welcome enquiries from motivated and qualified applicants from all around the world who are interested in PhD study.
-Our <a href="https://phd.leeds.ac.uk">research opportunities</a> allow you to search for projects and scholarships.</p>
+This includes 3D printing and novel sintering/curing methods of metallic and polymeric inks, inkjet printing of active components (graphene and several other 2D materials), 3D printing of RF metamaterials and additive manufacturing of disruptive photovoltaic materials and multi-functional microfluidic systems.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
+Our list of all <a href="https://eps.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>